-I took a handful of items from my entire 35 piece wardrobe to bring attention and explore the impacts of fast fashion on our environment.
-I'll also share resources, tips, and tricks for making clothes last, creating an adaptable, lasting, season-less, and functional all-year wardrobe without overstuffing your closet.
+On this page we'll introduce and explore the impacts of fast fashion on the environment.
+We'll also share inspiration, resources, tips and tricks for creating an adaptable, lasting, season-less, and functional all-year wardrobe without overstuffing your closet.

 Keys to a simple wardrobe